Left Brain, Liberal Right Brain

 interference via the corpus callosum from homologous regions in the

-contralateral hemisphere.
+contralateral hemisphere (by rhonda connolly).
 In other words, the left hemisphere is interfering

 with the operation of the right hemisphere, and vice-versa.
 Further,

 the interference is waged by neuronal groups that reside in the same